William Bramwell Withers: Journalism

+Works

 Endeavoring to write a history of Ballarat, Withers spent five years researching and contacting surviving squatters, mining pioneers and those involved with the Eureka Rebellion.
 His History of Ballarat, in full A History of Ballarat from the first pastoral settlement to the present time, was published by the Star in twelve weekly parts from 11 June 1870.
 Bound volumes were sold from 9 August and two other editions were published.
-The History was praised by reviewers for Withers' thorough research, objectivity and style.
-One of the first major accounts of the Eureka Rebellion, Kent Ball, a librarian at the State Library Victoria, described it as a "classic research resource".
+A History of Ballarat was praised by reviewers for Withers' thorough research, objectivity and style.
+Eureka Rebellion participant Montague Miller wrote that during the event, "[Withers] was continually over all the diggings, securing each day and being fully informed on every incident of importance for his daily paper."

+One of the first major accounts of the Eureka Rebellion, Kent Ball, a librarian at the State Library Victoria, described A History of Ballarat as a "classic research resource".
+The first edition credited Thomas Brown of Conner's Party and Thomas Dunn and George Wilson of the Geelong Mutual Association with almost simultaneously discovering gold on the Ballarat goldfield on August 24 or 25, 1851.
+In 1971, Henry James Stacpoole wrote that this account was widely but not universally accepted and gave evidence that James Regan and his partner James Dunlop discovered gold several days earlier at Poverty Point.
+He attributed the error to the tradition that Golden Point and Poverty Point were separate goldfields, that Withers did not then have access to the newspaper files at the La Trobe Library and that Withers based the book on oral accounts nineteen years later.
 According to historian Clare Wright, the History first perpetuated the myth that the Australian goldfields were exclusively male, despite this only applying to the earlies days of the gold rush.
-Withers briefly served as co-proprietor of the Star with Henry Nicholls and E. E. Campbell.

-Withers wrote two novels which were widely serialized: Eustace Hopkins (1882), which won second place in a competition of 120 sponsored by The Age, and The Westons (1883), which was published in the Melbourne World and Federal Australian.
+He wrote two novels which were widely serialized: Eustace Hopkins (1882), which won second place in a competition of 120 sponsored by The Age, and The Westons (1883), which was published in the Melbourne World and Federal Australian.
 After the Star was sold, Withers was hired by the Ballarat Courier.
 In 1887, Francis Niven published a second edition of A History of Ballarat, which was revised and illustrated.
 10,200 copies were printed for one guinea, but sales were slow.
 He also wrote Ballarat Chronicles and Pictures and Reminiscences of the '50's and '60's.

 Sydney

 Withers moved to Sydney in 1901, but continued to write for the Courier.
-By 1907, he was living in the suburb of Dulwich Hill with Dusatoy and her son William Leslie Withers Dusatoy.
 Withers visited England and returned to Winchester, leaving on 19 March 1903.
 He wrote about his experiences in the Star, which were published as 'A Pilgrim Pioneer' from September to December.
 The Dictionary notes that his writing had become "pedantic".
 Withers died of a cerebral hemorrhage on 14 July 1913 in Dulwich Hill and was buried at Rookwood Cemetery, leaving his estate of £90 to Mary Ann Dusatoy.